-Oral history accounts suggest that on New Year’s Day 1923 a white woman in Sumner fabricated a black assailant to hide her extramarital affair.
+Oral history accounts suggest that on New Year’s Day 1923 a white woman in Sumner fabricated a Black assailant to hide her extramarital affair.
 While some current Levy County residents dispute this, we do know that a white mob quickly formed and headed for Rosewood.
-They came upon the home of Sam Carter, a long-time black resident of Rosewood.
-They interrogated Carter by hanging him from a tree by the neck, and when he was unable to satisfactorily answer their questions, he was shot to death and his bullet-riddled body left on the road to be discovered the next morning.
+They came upon the home of Sam Carter, a long-time Black resident of Rosewood.
+They interrogated Carter by hanging him from a tree by the neck, and when he was unable to satisfactorily answer their questions, he was shot to death and his body left on the road to be discovered the next morning.

 Residents of Rosewood knew the response for killing whites would be swift and violent, black men armed themselves while women and children hid with one of Rosewood’s few white residents, John Wright.
-By the sixth of January three other blacks had been brutally murdered and the white mob, now numbering in the hundreds, began the systematic burning of Rosewood.
-During this time a train was brought through town at four in the morning to pick up women and children who had moved to the swamps after John Wright was unable to guarantee their safety.
+By the sixth of January three other blacks had been brutally murdered until the mob numbered in the hundreds.
+Thus began the systematic burning of Rosewood.
+During this time a train was brought through town at four in the morning to pick up women and children who had moved to the swamps after local White storeowner John Wright was unable to guarantee their safety.
 The train took dozens of families to nearby towns where descendants live to this day.